Vascular Cures benefits from the expertise of its world-class advisors in healthcare and research to design and implement its high impact programs.

 Edith Tzeng, MD

-Edith Tzeng, MD is Professor of Surgery and Chief of Vascular Surgery at the University of Pittsburgh.
+Edith Tzeng, MD is Professor of Surgery at the University of Pittsburgh and Chief of Vascular Surgery at the VA Medical Center, Pittsburgh.
 She is focused on the problems of blood vessels healing after injury, bypass, or angioplasty.
 She received her medical degree from the University of Chicago, The Pritzker School Of Medicine.
 In 2001 she was awarded Vascular Cures’ Wylie Scholar in Academic Vascular Surgery research grant.
 Dr. Tzeng is also the Chief of Vascular Surgery at the Veterans’ Administration Medical Center in Pittsburgh, Pennsylvania.

 Renu Virmani, MD